ryman1/keeweb-wiki/FAQ.md

 ### Extensions
 Q: Will KeePass plugins be ever supported?
 A: No. They are not cross-platform and depends on KeePass libs.
-But I'm planning to support plugins and themes.
+But I'm planning to support javascript plugins and CSS themes.